Written by African-American Shakespeare Company Members

 Directed by Sherri Young

 Enjoy the laughter this holiday season with the African-American Shakespeare Company’s original production of Cinderella.
-Delighting audiences for over 23 years, this heartwarming production of the lowly scullery maid who doesn’t know her own value.
+Delighting audiences for over 23 years, this is the heartwarming production of the lowly scullery maid who doesn’t know her own value.
 Only when a special invitation to the palace arrives, does Cinderella begin to dream of something more, but her stepmother and (oddly masculine) stepsisters have different plans for our heroine.
 Dreams do come true… with the help of a sassy fairy godmother who can make the magic happen.
 A side-splitting comedy that will have all ages with tears of laughter in their eyes and warmth in their hearts this holiday.

 I wanted to take our show back to its original brilliance.
 Over the years we have had so many alterations and changes, that now it’s time to go back to the original hearfelt storytelling that makes Cinderella so special—with the uniqueness that only African-American Shakespeare Company can bring.